Certain emotional experiences may cause you to react in very distinct manners.

 Reactions to emotions are normal, as that’s the purpose of emotions – to elicit a response.
 Often, these responses are designed to trigger self-defense / self-preservation mechanisms.

-Being aware of how you’re feeling will make it easier to know how to manage your emotions.
+Being aware of how you’re feeling will make it easier to know how to manage the emotions.

 This approach requires self-awareness.